Camberwell, Victoria: History

+Etymology

 Camberwell received its name as a result of an early settler being reminded of the way three roads intersected in the south London district of Camberwell.
 This intersection is now known as Camberwell Junction.
 The development that followed was a product of the expansion of Melbourne's suburban rail network in the 1880s.

+Pre-European settlement

+The area now known as Camberwell was inhabited from an estimated 31,000 to 40,000 years ago and is part of the lands of the Wurundjeri people of the Kulin nation.

+19th century

 Camberwell Post Office opened on 12 October 1864.

 The Prospect Hill Road Precinct area is adjacent to the railway station and is the oldest part of the suburb.
 The original subdivision was relatively generous blocks, which were quickly filled with fine Victorian and Edwardian houses.
-Due to its hilly topography, many east–west streets in the Prospect Hill area have an excellent view of Melbourne's Central Business District.
+Due to its hilly topography, many east–west streets in the Prospect Hill area have a view of Melbourne's Central Business District.
 Its main commercial centre developed along Burke Road from its railway station to Camberwell Junction, 500 m to the south.
 Several tram routes converge on this point.

 Though the area was originally agricultural, Camberwell is now one of the most well-established of Melbourne's affluent suburbs.
 It is part of the City of Boroondara, the local government area with the lowest socio-economic disadvantage index in Australia.
 There is almost no industrial land in Camberwell, and commercial uses are concentrated near the Burke Road precinct, which has long been one of the busiest in suburban Melbourne.

-Development controversies
+20th century

+Podgor redevelopment

 In the 1980s, a planned major development to the east of the Burke Road shopping strip met substantial opposition from local residents.
 National Mutual Life Association proposed a 24,000 sq.m. three-storey enclosed shopping centre, which drew substantial objection.
 Developer Floyd Podgornik's Podgor Group (Podgor) purchased the site from National Mutual in 1987 and submitted revised plans to Camberwell Council.
 When the Council approved Podgor's plans in 1988, 400 residents stormed the meeting.
 At elections later that year, anti-development protesters won control of the Council and although the developer subsequently proposed a lesser development, in 1990 it rescinded its decision to approve the shopping centre.
 Subsequently, Podgor sued the council to court and was awarded $25m in damages.

+21st century

+Camberwell Station redevelopment

-Similar opposition was mounted regarding plans dating from 1999 to develop Camberwell railway station to incorporate retail and office development.
+Opposition similar to that facing the Podgor redevelopment was mounted regarding plans dating from 1999 to develop Camberwell railway station to incorporate retail and office development.
 High-profile present and past residents Geoffrey Rush and Barry Humphries supported the protest action, but the development was finally approved in 2009.
 However, the development never eventuated after VicTrack, the owner of the land, announced that it would not proceed with construction.